 Out-of-pocket expenditure on inpatient long-term care services is calculated using LaingBuisson data on private residential and nursing care.

 Out-of-pocket expenditure on home-based long-term care is also calculated using LaingBuisson data.
 However, a proportion of this care is not classified as part of healthcare in the health accounts, as it does not involve care supporting basic Activities of Daily Living.
-The proportion of out-of-pocket-funded care which involves assistance with basic ADLs and is included in health accounts is estimated using the Health Survey for England, which contains data on the activities supported by home carers and funding sources for care.
+The proportion of out-of-pocket-funded care which involves assistance with basic ADLs is estimated using the Health Survey for England, which contains data on the activities supported by home carers and funding sources for care.

 Out-of-pocket expenditure on client contributions for local authority-organised care is calculated using the same data sources used for government-financed local authority care.
 Services included in the out-of-pocket-financed element of health accounts are the same services as included in the government-funded elements of health accounts, and are allocated to the same functions.